Bruce Givner

-Bruce Givner (born November 16, 1950) is an American attorney best known for his role on the evening of the Watergate burglary.
+Bruce Givner (November 16, 1950 – October 23, 2025) was an American attorney best known for his role on the evening of the Watergate burglary.
 While working as an intern, Givner remained in the Democratic National Committee's Watergate offices until just after midnight, making free long-distance phone calls to friends and family.
 His presence substantially delayed the break-in and indirectly led to the eventual arrests of the burglars.

 Early life

 Givner was born and raised in Lorain, Ohio.
 Givner's father, Eugene, was diagnosed with multiple sclerosis when Givner was eight years old.
 Givner's father was forced out of the family business—Givner's Luggage and Jewelry, a general store of sorts in Lorain that sold luggage, jewelry, and the engraving of it, as well as men's clothing.
 Due to his illness, Eugene Givner was restricted to a wheelchair and was told he would have to move his family to a less humid climate.
 The family chose to move to Encino, California, after finding a wheelchair-friendly home in that town.
 Givner's mother, Sonia Ann ("Sunny") worked as a realtor (and sometimes in the Givner store's jewelry department).